-Paul Strickland Scanner Centre acquired its first PET-CT scanner in 1998, after Dr Paul Strickland founded the charity in 1985 to acquire new scanning technology not available on the NHS at the time.
-Since then, the clinicians at the centre pride themselves as being versatile and forward thinking, providing the highest standard of PET-CT service – fully compliant with the Imaging Services Accreditation Scheme (ISAS).
+Paul Strickland Scanner Centre acquired its first PET-CT scanner in 2004, after the centre installed the UK's first PET machine outside central London in 1991.
+Since Paul Strickland Scanner Centre first opened its doors in 1985, the clinicians at the centre pride themselves as being versatile and forward thinking, providing the highest standard of PET-CT service – fully compliant with the Quality Standard for Imaging (QSI).

 The centre has several key advantages for people who need a PET-CT scan:

 We are committed to serving our NHS patients and work closely with the Mount Vernon Cancer Centre (MVCC) and associated multi-disciplinary teams (MDTs).
 Clinicians often visit us to discuss urgent issues regarding diagnosis and treatment with our acclaimed, friendly and knowledgeable radiologists.

 In 2008, we launched a satellite PET-CT site at Lister Hospital in order to improve access to patients living to the north of Mount Vernon.

 We have a reputation for delivering world class PET-CT research with a dedicated superintendent radiographer research lead, PhD medical physicist and internationally renowned radiologist, leading to ground-breaking clinical trial studies with management changing results.
 Studies have been published some of the most influential journals, such as the New England Journal of Medicine (N Engl J Med.
 2016 Apr 14;374(15):1444-54).
 We also supervise MSc, MD and PhD students undergoing clinical imaging research studies.